dehercar/portfolio/README.md

 - forecasting procured **volumes** and
 - market **raw material** indices.

 ##### a.
 Unit Costs predictions
 Tasks to predict cost were:
 - Gather relevant ERP invoices data (mainly SAP) from the Datawarehouse on Tableau Server.
-- Create Schema, Dim and Fact tables in SQL Server.
+- Create Schema, Dimension and Fact tables in SQL Server.
 - ETL with SSIS dataflows.
 - Create Views using relevant hierarchies following business rules.
 - Query SQL View in Python using PyODBC and Pandas